Campaign of the Month: October 2017

 Being dead, vampires do not heal naturally.
 Their unliving frames can still knit themselves together, given enough effort.
 By making 1 Rouse check, a vampire can reduce the penalties from the Injured Condition by 1 (to a minimum of 0).
 Vampires cannot, however, reduce Injured’s penalties through bed rest and medical attention.

 Vampires automatically use Mending to heal any injuries they’ve suffered during daysleep.
 This also restores the vampire’s body to its original appearance at the time of death: hair grows out, blemishes and disfigurements disappear, and so on.
-A vampire can spend (6 – Resolve) Willpower to forestall this process for a single uninterrupted daysleep.
+A vampire can spend (6 – Resolve) Story Point to forestall this process for a single uninterrupted daysleep.